-Michelin tires are more expensive than other popular brands because of their quality, warranties, and a satisfaction guarantee.
-Michelin tires can be purchased directly from the brand or tire retailers like Tire Rack and Walmart.
-We have details on a price comparison and more details on reasons why Michelin tires are so expensive.
+Short Answer: Michelin tires are more expensive than other popular brands because of their quality, warranty options, and the company’s satisfaction guarantee.
+You can purchase Michelin tires directly from the brand or from tire retailers like Discount Tire, Tire Rack, and Walmart.
+Below, we compare Michelin tire prices with other popular brands and explain the reasons experts give for why Michelin tires are generally more expensive.

 Why Are Michelin Tires so Expensive?